vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 ```

 ### 3. Secure communication
-For secure communication, users can use your public key to send an encrypted message to the email address listed in your `security.txt` file, which is cryptographically bound to your public key.
-This will look something like:
+For secure communication, users can use your public key to send an encrypted message to the email address listed in your `security.txt` file, which is cryptographically bound to your private key, an encrypted PGP message will look like:
 ```
 -----BEGIN PGP MESSAGE-----
 ...